Live Video School Program for Grades 3-5

 During this museum-educator-led program students virtually explore what makes an insect an insect, and why they are so successful (insects have more species and live in more places than any other animal!).
 Students will investigate and identify the survival techniques of the Carolina Sphinx Moth and the Tobacco Hornworm, exploring their adaptations using the scientific skills of observation and sketching.

-- Registration is now open.
+- Registration is open for programs from October 4-December 17, 2021.
 Register for Digital School Programs

 Upcoming Science How Live Webinars

 Bring a Smithsonian scientist into your home and classroom with Smithsonian Science How, a series of live video webinars that connect Smithsonian science experts with students.
 These new webinars will connect your students with the core content of the Insect Survival school programs and provide students with an opportunity to extend their learning in the content area.

 There are no new insect webinars scheduled.